Tropical approach to Nagata's conjecture in positive characteristic: Influenced subsets in the Newton polytope

-If $C$ has a rational component of this given type, then $C$ is reducible, and we can perturb this component.
-After that this component is no longer of the type $(as^k,bs^l)$, and this perturbation does not change the degree of the curve. \end{proof}
+If $C$ has a rational component passing through a point $p=(x_1,y_1)$ parametrized by $s$ as $(x_1s^{k},y_1s^{l})$, then $C$ is reducible, and we can perturb this component, because it does not pass through other $p_i$ by genericity (recall that the tropicalization of this component is a straight line in the direction $(k,l)\in P(\D)$).
+After that this component is no longer of the type $(x_1s^k,y_1s^l)$, and this perturbation does not change the degree of the curve.
+After repeating this cycle of arguments necessary number of times we can apply Lemma~\ref{lemma_old}. \end{proof}